squallstar/instalike/README.md

 ![Preview](https://cloud.githubusercontent.com/assets/574210/12422147/55375768-bebd-11e5-9706-61f90c0d807d.png)

+**Please note**: due to rate limit on the Instagram APIs, you can only like up to 30 pics per hour.

 ## Run

 1. Copy `settings.example.json` to `settings.json` and replace keys with your Instagram client keys.
 You can obtain yours here https://www.instagram.com/developer/clients/manage/